-Demographic and preoperative data was given for all patients including those who were found unresectable/metastatic intraoperatively.
+Demographic and preoperative data was given for all patients, including those who were found to have an unresectable/metastatic disease intraoperatively.
 But these patients were excluded from final analysis.
-Categorical variables were described using counts/percentages and mean/median was used for continuous variables.
-OS and disease free survival (DFS) were calculated using Kaplan Meier's curves.
-OS was calculated from the date of diagnosis to death or last follow up and DFS was calculated from the date of surgery to recurrence of disease.
-To know the factors associated with recurrence and OS, univariate and multivariate analysis was done using log rank test and cox proportional hazard analysis for categorical and continuous variables respectively.
+Categorical variables are described using counts/percentages and the mean/median was used for continuous variables.
+OS and disease free survival (DFS) were calculated using Kaplan-Meier curves.
+OS was calculated from the date of diagnosis to death or last follow-up and DFS was calculated from the date of surgery to recurrence of disease.
+To know the factors associated with recurrence and OS, univariate and multivariate analysis was done using log rank test and cox proportional hazard analysis for categorical and continuous variables, respectively.
 Multivariate analysis was done using multiple regression analysis.
 The statistical review of the study was performed by a biomedical statistician.

 RESULTS